dominodatalab/LLM-Workshop/admin/admin_readme.md

 # Admin Set Up

+**I haven't tested this list specifically, please do so and update - Bryan**

 You need to go through the Plaform Configuration steps below and update your fork of the main readme.
 **YOU SHOULD NOT NEED TO CHANGE ANY CODE IN THE TEMPLATE**

 ## TODO:
 Update for 5.10

 Get added as an official template?

 ## Domino Platform Configuration